-The American Express Auto Purchasing Program is a platform for Amex cardholders to buy a new or used car, offering competitive pricing and the opportunity to pay partially with your Amex.
+The American Express Auto Purchasing Program is a platform for Amex cardholders to buy a new or used car – it offers competitive pricing and the opportunity to make at least a partial payment with your Amex card.

-If you have an American Express card, you might want to check out the American Express Auto Purchasing Program when it’s time to get a new car.
-The site is designed as a perk to all Amex cardholders, and it is loaded with potential savings in the form of discounts, competitive pricing and rebates.
+If you have an American Express card and are looking to get a new car, check out the American Express Auto Purchasing Program.
+The site is designed as a perk for all Amex cardholders, and it’s loaded with potential savings in the form of discounts, competitive pricing and rebates.
 Plus, dealers on the platform will all accept an American Express card for at least $2,000 of your payment – meaning you can rack up great rewards along the way.

 What is the American Express Auto Purchasing Program?

-The American Express Auto Purchasing Program is a platform for Amex cardholders to buy a new or used car.
-The site has a network of dealers who offer competitive pricing, benefits and the ability to pay in part or completely with an American Express card.
+The American Express Auto Purchasing Program is a platform on which Amex cardholders can buy a new or used car.
+The site has a network of dealers who offer competitive pricing, benefits and the ability to pay in part (or completely) with an American Express card.

 The Amex Auto Purchasing Program website is powered by TrueCar, which shows users fair pricing based on what customers actually paid for a vehicle.
-Amex cardholders can search for new or used vehicles by make in their zip code, and then filter down to specific features they are looking for – such as mileage and color.
+Amex cardholders can search for new or used vehicles (by make) in their ZIP codes, then filter down to specific features they are looking for, such as mileage and color.